 - Join forces with the right departments – it will pay off over time.
 The more input you have, the more support you will receive.
 Sales incentives need buy-in from Finance, HR, and Legal to truly be effective and avoid hiccups later on.

-- Cooperation with hotels and venues is critical to recovery – and to the opportunity to do business in the future.
+- Cooperation with hotels and venues is critical to the opportunity to do business in the future.
 Creative Group maintains these relationships on your behalf.

 - Prioritize Executive Support

 - This is a competitive advantage!
-A whopping 94% of executives in top-performing companies are strong supporters and view their programs as a product differentiator.
+A whopping 94% of executives in top-performing companies are strong supporters and view their programs as product differentiators.

 - Show your executives why and how the program acts as a critical tool to manage performance in the company.
 We conduct reviews of your program(s) often to ensure the rules and structures align with the current needs of your business (ahem – see the following action item).

 - Rethink Travel

-- Play the long game by postponing travel based on participants’ comfort level and offer solutions for alternate forms of recognition, including merchandise, gift cards, and local experiences.
+- Consider giving your participants options and offer solutions for alternate forms of recognition, including merchandise, gift cards, and local experiences.

 - Shift group trips to individual travel experiences – allow your winners to schedule in advance.

-- Road trips are making a comeback!
-Consider unique travel by offering a Porsche rental for the ultimate driving experience, or maybe an awe-inspiring scenic route on a coach or party bus.
+- Road trips are a great option for a unique experience.
+Consider offering a Porsche rental for the ultimate driving experience, or maybe an awe-inspiring scenic route on a coach or party bus.

 By focusing on these items, you can grow participation and meet or exceed your revised goals as a result.
 Utilize your program as an effective recruitment and retention tool and methodology to drive change in behavior and boost ROI as we transition into the recovery stage of the pandemic.